×

 When we asked people what advice they would give someone preparing to move to Isla Taboga, they said:

 "Expats considering retirement in Isla Taboga should be aware of several key factors.
 Firstly, the cost of living is generally lower than in many Western countries, but it can vary depending on lifestyle choices.
 The official language is Spanish, so learning the language or at least basic phrases can be beneficial.
 Healthcare in Panama is of a high standard, particularly in Panama City, but it's important to secure comprehensive health insurance.
 The climate is tropical, with a wet and a dry season, and it can be quite humid.
 Isla Taboga is a small island with a limited number of amenities and services, so for more complex needs, one would need to travel to Panama City.
 The island is known for its beautiful beaches and nature, offering a peaceful and relaxed lifestyle.
 Panama uses the US dollar as its currency, which can make financial transitions easier for American retirees.
 The country has a program called the "Pensionado" which offers numerous discounts and benefits to retirees, but specific requirements must be met to qualify.
 Panama's residency process is relatively straightforward, but it's recommended to hire a local attorney to navigate the legalities.
-Lastly, it's important to visit and spend time in Isla Taboga before making the decision to retire there, to ensure it suits your lifestyle and preferences," remarked one foreigner who made the move to Isla Taboga.
+Lastly, it's important to visit and spend time in Isla Taboga before making the decision to retire there, to ensure it suits your lifestyle and preferences," said one person in Isla Taboga.

 What do people appreciate most about the culture in Isla Taboga?

 "Expats in Isla Taboga, appreciate the warm and welcoming nature of the local people, who are always ready to help and make them feel at home.
 They love the relaxed pace of life on the island, which is a stark contrast to the hustle and bustle of city life.
 The rich history and vibrant culture of the island, with its colorful festivals and traditions, are also highly appreciated.
 Expats enjoy the fresh seafood and local cuisine, which is a blend of Afro-Caribbean, Spanish, and indigenous influences.
 They also value the natural beauty of the island, with its pristine beaches, lush vegetation, and abundant wildlife.
-The sense of community on the island is strong, and expats appreciate the opportunity to be part of this close-knit society," explained one expat living in Isla Taboga, Panama.
+The sense of community on the island is strong, and expats appreciate the opportunity to be part of this close-knit society," said one expat in Isla Taboga.

 What do people find most challenging about the culture in Isla Taboga?